 Fees in Dubai range from AED 1,725 per year to over 120,000 AED per year depending on the school and age range.
 Nearly half (45%) of the students at private schools in Dubai pay less than 10,000 AED per year in tuition fees, while some 16% pay more than 35,000 AED dirhams.
 In most schools, tuition fees tend to increase by grade level.
 While 53% of KG1 students pay less than 10,000 AED per year, just 34% of Dubai’s Grade 12 students pay less than 10,000 AED per year.

 The average tuition fee paid by a student at a private school in Dubai is 18,196 AED per year, an average increase of 6.0% from last academic year.

 In terms of looking for a school, the only way price helps is simply to rule out what you cannot afford, and then to look for value within your boundaries.
-If you do not have plus 90,000 AED for a GEMs World Academy or a Repton School, why bother looking at it?
+If you do not have plus 100,000 AED plus fees for a North London Collegiate, why bother looking at it?

 Price of schools you are interested in is also useful in determining whether you want to live in the emirate at all...
 Most people come to Dubai to have a better standard of living.
 If school fees are going to take away all your disposable income, you should have other very good reasons to come.

 The final variable to throw into the mix is the age at which your child is applying.